1938 Giro d'Italia: Participants

 Of the 94 riders that began the Giro d'Italia on 7 May, 50 of them made it to the finish in Milan on 29 May.
 Riders were allowed to ride as a member of a team or group; 61 riders competed as part of a team, while the remaining 33 competed as a part of a group.
 The nine teams that partook in the race were: Bianchi, Dei, Fréjus, Ganna, Gloria-Ambrosiana, Lygie-Settebello, Legnano, Olympia, and Wolsit-Binda.
 The teams ranged from six to eight riders each.
 There were also seven groups, made up of three to five riders each, that participated in the race.
 Those groups were: U. C. Modenese, Il Littoriale, La Voce di Mantova, U.S. Azzini, U.S. Canelli, Dopolavoro Mater, and Gruppo A.

 The peloton was composed primarily of Italian riders.
 The field featured one former Giro d'Italia winners with Francesco Camusso who won the race in 1931.
 Reigning champion Gino Bartali did not enter the race because the Italian government ordered him to race the Tour de France instead.
 Other notable Italian riders included Olimpio Bizzi, Giovanni Valetti, Ezio Cecchi, and Giuseppe Olmo.
 Swiss rider Leo Amberg who placed high at the 1936 and 1937 Tours de France competed in the race.

+Race summary

+The first stage ended in a bunch sprint, won by Marco Cimatti, who became the first leader of the general classification.
+In the second stage, several groups of riders escaped and beat the peloton by many minutes.
+The first group consisted of five riders: Mario Vicini, Cesare Del Cancia, Severino Canavesi, Ruggero Balli and Adriano Vignoli, who finished the stage in that order.
+Vicini also took the lead in the general classification.

+In the third stage, another group escaped, but although they stayed away until the finish, they did not win enough time to take over the lead of the general classification.
+The five riders that were in the leading group of stage two were still on top, but Del Cancia claimed the lead due to a better position in the stage.

+The fourth stage was split into two parts.
+In the first part, Valetti left the rest behind on the Bracco, continued his solo to won the stage, climbing to eighth place; he only had riders in front of him that were part of the big escape in stage two.